sophiayk20/covoswitch/README.md

 ## Paper Review
 Feedback I received from ACL reviewers on this paper are publicly available on OpenReview.

+## Other Tools of Potential Interest
+To those who find my repository or paper interesting, here are some further repositories that I discovered while writing this paper that may be of interest.
+- GCM: [GCM](https://github.com/microsoft/CodeMixed-Text-Generator), which generates code-switched text based on the EC Theory.
+Benepar & Stanford are both available as parsers and they offer a web interface for one-time generation.

 ## P.S.
 Personal Motivation & Background
 I grew up bilingual, splitting my time in the US & Korea, and my sister and I always converse with one another in a perfect mix of both languages.
 We have never been able to explain why we use some words in English and others in Korean, but recent research [EMNLP Proceedings 2023](https://aclanthology.org/2023.emnlp-main.1047/) demonstrated that code-switching is more common across intonation units, which I found very interesting.
 In the future, written and spoken language systems will likely need to handle multilingual inputs, and I believe code-switching research is an interesting starting point to advancing towards them.
 I tested MNMT models with my synthetic dataset because I had always been interested in multimodal translation systems, but I see many other potential fields of application.